 In recent years, the prosecution of financial crimes by the Department of Justice, especially in the Southern and Eastern Districts of New York, has dramatically increased – and with it the number of bank fraud cases.
 Whether it emanates from a complex financial transaction or a simple check kiting scheme, the charge of bank fraud, in violation of 18 U.S.C. §1344, is extremely serious – and a conviction carries with it a sentence of up to 30 years imprisonment and a maximum $1 million fine.

 The federal bank fraud statute covers two different, though related types fraudulent activity.
 18 U.S.C. §1344(1) generally punishes any individual who knowingly executes a scheme to defraud a financial institution.
 Alternatively, 18 U.S.C. §1344(2) is more limited, punishing any individual who knowingly executes a scheme to obtain money, credit or some other asset owned by, or under the control of a financial institution, by use of false pretenses.
-Our New York federal bank fraud lawyers could help if you are being charged under this statute.
-Our skilled criminal attorneys could prepare a defense and guide you through the legal process.
+A New York federal bank fraud lawyers could help if you are being charged under this statute.
+Allow our skilled criminal attorneys to prepare a defense and guide you through the legal process.

 Convictions Under the Federal Bank Fraud Statute

 Specifically, to be convicted of 18 U.S.C. §1344(1), a prosecutor must prove beyond a reasonable doubt that the defendant knowingly executed or attempted to execute a scheme to defraud a financial institution insured or chartered by the federal government.
 Additionally, a prosecutor must establish that a defendant used some material misrepresentation or act of concealment to commit the alleged crime.